ramcharanpavanteja/ShopEZ-Ecommerce/README.md

 # ShopEZ-Ecommerce
-This is a project assignment assigned by the smartInternz and smartBridge
+This is an Ecommerce project assigned by the smartInternz and smartBridge